illinois-cs241/illinois-cs241.github.io/_docs/shell.md

 The ever-useful panic button.
 Sends `SIGTERM` to the specified process.

 Use the appropriate prints from `format.h` for:
-- Successfully sending `SIGTERM` to process
+- Successfully sending `SIGKILL` to process
 - No process with `pid` exists
 - `kill` was ran without a `pid`